caiannello/WAV2VGM/README.md

   WAV2VGM.py -          Main executable

 ```
+## Sample Output

+The sound files from the input/ directory have been converted and are provided in the output/
+directory as VGM files and MP3 files.
+These can be played using WINAMP, VGMPLAY, etc.

 ## Gallery

 Spectrogram view of a song: "Ghouls and Ghosts - The Village of Decay"